-A survey of current data governance literature reveals a curious conclusion: the core tenants underpinning its practice remain overwhelmingly anchored to the past.
+A survey of current data governance literature reveals a curious conclusion: the core tenets underpinning its practice remain overwhelmingly anchored to the past.
 It comes as no surprise then that today’s organizations fail to find success with top-down, traditional data governance.

 The core problem is that data governance was originally designed for a different organization: one that collected and leveraged small data from relatively few sources.
 A high touch, high human intervention approach to governance was appropriate for the organization of old; however, this approach proves to be too slow, too expansive, and too expensive for today’s modern data practice.